 Conditional Probability Tables

-Whereas the arcs connecting the nodes constitute the qualitative part of the network by indicating the direct probabilistic dependences, conditional probability distributions represent the quantitative part (type and strength of the probabilistic relations).
+Whereas the arcs connecting the nodes constitute the qualitative part of the network by indicating the direct probabilistic dependencies, conditional probability distributions represent the quantitative part (type and strength of the probabilistic relationships).
 The most commonly used representation models to describe these distributions are the conditional probability tables.

-- zone 1 corresponds to the value combinations of the parents of the node.
+- Zone 1 corresponds to the value combinations of the parents of the node.
 Of course, this zone exists only if the node has at least one entering arc.
-When a node has parents, it is possible to change the order of the parents by dragging the name of the parents inside the header of the zone 1.
+When a node has parents, you can change their order by dragging the parent names inside the header of Zone 1.
 When a parent is moved, the conditional probability table is reorganized to take the modification into account.

-- zone 2 corresponds to the probability distributions, conditionally to each case described by zone 1, or to the a priori probability distribution in the absence of entering arc.
-If the network has a database and the states of the node are not modified, a tool tip displays, for each probabilities, the number of corresponding cases in the database (taking into account the smoothing factor, if any) and the rep- resented percentage of the database.
+- Zone 2 corresponds to the probability distributions conditioned on each case described by Zone 1, or to the a priori probability distribution in the absence of an entering arc.
+If the network has a database and the states of the node are not modified, a tooltip displays, for each probability, the number of corresponding cases in the database (taking into account the smoothing factor, if any) and the represented percentage of the database.

 Example